Pakistan army: Boating accident death toll rises to 51

 PESHAWAR, Pakistan (AP) — The death toll from a boating accident in a lake in northwest Pakistan over the weekend reached 51, the military said Tuesday.
-The vessel was carrying children and teachers from a seminary on a picnic.
+The wooden boat was carrying children and teachers from a seminary on a picnic.

-Police on Sunday said at least 10 students drowned after their boat capsized in Tanda Dam in Khyber Pakhtunkhwa province.
-They said then that the vessel was carrying 25 people.
+Police on Sunday said at least 10 students drowned after the large wooden boat they were in capsized in Tanda Dam in Khyber Pakhtunkhwa province.
+They said at the time that the vessel was carrying 25 people.

 The military said in a statement that divers from the army and local emergency service rescued five survivors.
 It said the search for the remaining person was continuing.